Guide to the Examination of Research Students

 Number of theses which can be examined by one external examiner:

-The number of theses which can be examined by a particular external examiner in a twelve-month period shall normally not exceed three doctoral theses and ten research master's theses.
-In exceptional circumstances the approval of the University’s Dean of Postgraduate Research Programmes (or their representative) is required.
+The number of theses which can be examined by a particular external examiner in a twelve-month period shall normally not exceed three doctoral theses and ten research masters theses.
+In exceptional circumstances the approval of the University’s Chair of Regulations, Quality and Standards Board is required.

 1.4 Internal Examiner